All you need to know about ownership of electric vehicles (EVs) in Singapore in 2020

-EVs are very far from mainstream now, but the technology within them has improved tremendously in the past five years.
-With the launch of more affordably-priced EVs, like the Hyundai Ioniq Electric and Renault Zoe, we’ve reached another signpost on the road towards electrification.
+very far not as far from mainstream now, but the technology in them has improved tremendously in the past five years.

 As you can see from the data above, privately-owned EVs are very rare in Singapore, but the many benefits of going electric are getting too significant to be ignored, it’s only a matter of time before EVs become popular here.
 In other countries, they already have.